varigence/docs/bimlflex/reference-documentation/AppendSurrogateKey.md

 # Append Surrogate Key

-The string to append to Surrogate/Hash Key column names
+The string to append to Surrogate/Hash Key column names.

 Notes:
 * This setting is part of the `Data Vault Naming` settings category.
 * The default value for this setting is `SK`.